giuliachiola/super-blog-content/tutorials/blog-crossposting.md

 ### 2. Write down the post

-I love writing in plain markdown with a basic distraction-free app, so I write my post using [Visual Studio Code](https://code.visualstudio.com/download) as markdown editor.
+I love writing in plain markdown with a basic distraction-free app, so use to write my post using [Visual Studio Code](https://code.visualstudio.com/download) as markdown editor.

 #### ⚡️ Bonus tip